-Your ability to kickoff cross-functional team meetings is a key to your success.
+Your ability to kickoff cross-functional team meetings is key to your success.

 A Project Kick-off meeting is where you form your project team and where you set the tone of all future interactions.
-The purpose of the meeting is to have the group meet, set expectations, learn about project background and get on the same page with the client.
+The purpose of the meeting is to have the group meet, set expectations, learn about the project background, and get on the same page with the client.

 To ensure success, you need to include three distinct elements: